 Live Nation has helped turn over 100 iconic venues into polling stations nationwide.
-No details other than this post have been released, but going on that information it seems like you’ll be able to vote on Election Day, November 3.
-You can head to the link to find out where your nearest station is but entering your details.
+No details other than this post have been released, but going on that information, it seems you’ll be able to vote on Election Day, November 3.
+By entering your details, you can head to the link to find your nearest station.

-For Lakers fans, this will probably be the closest you’ll get to the court this year.
-Voters will be able to cast their ballot at Staples Center from Friday, October 30 through Election Day, November 3.
-It is also an official mail drop box location for those who prefer to for mail-in voters.
+This will probably be the closest you’ll get to the court this year for Lakers fans.
+Voters can cast their ballot at Staples Center from Friday, October 30 through Election Day, November 3.
+It is also an official mail drop box location for those who prefer to mail-in voters.

 6. SoFi Stadium

-From Friday, October 30 – Monday, November 2 from 10 a.m. to 7 p.m. and on Tuesday, November 3 from 7 a.m. to 8 p.m.
+From Friday, October 30 to Monday, November 2, from 10 a.m. to 7 p.m. and Tuesday, November 3, from 7 a.m. to 8 p.m.
 All LA County registered voters are eligible to vote at SoFi Stadium and Hollywood Park’s Vote Center.